lulav/ros2_fprime_bridge/README.md

     code .

 ## Run with `docker-compose`
-This repository provides both a [dockerfile](Dockerfile) that runs a stand-alone docker image (downloaded from [Docker-Hub](https://hub.docker.com/)) on your host machine, and a Dev-Container [dockerfile](.devcontainer/Dockerfile) for in-docker development (next section).
+This repository provides both a [dockerfile](Dockerfile) that runs a stand-alone docker image on your host machine, and a Dev-Container [dockerfile](.devcontainer/Dockerfile) for in-docker development (next section).

 To run the docker image, first make sure that within Visual Studio Code, you've opened the working directory **locally** (not inside a Dev-Container).
 Then, simply run: